This Thought Experiment Should Be Mandatory For Every Business Leader

 The answer is obvious.
 Respect, equity, compassion, humanity, and justice would be at the core.
 The system would provide a basic foundation of well-being and dignity for all, with people at the center, not money."

-Rawls argued that this thought experiment can be seen as a moral reasoning device designed to promote more impartial decision-making.
+Rawls argued that the veil of ignorance thought experiment can be seen as a moral reasoning device designed to promote more impartial decision-making.
 This is done by denying the decision makers access to potentially biased information about who will benefit most or least from the available options they can choose from.

 And guess what?
 Researchers recently validated Rawl's argument.
 In a study from 2019, Huang, Greene & Bazerman demonstrated across seven different experiments—with over 6,000 participants—that Veil of Ignorance reasoning leads to choices that favor the greater good.